 I won’t be going over in this post how I research and plan for dining options since that’s a more complicated topic for me and my husband (as a celiac and a vegetarian) than the average traveler.

 That’s probably a topic for a separate post.
 So, let’s get planning.

 “I’m heading to Rome/New York City/Paris/Mexico City for X number of days.
 What should I do and see while I’m there?”

 I see similar questions all over Facebook literally every day, and I understand why.
 It can be overwhelming to plan a travel itinerary.

-Let’s say you’re planning to spend five days in an enormous city like New York.
+Let’s say you’re planning to spend five days in New York.
 How do you decide what to do for those five days?
 Where do you even start your search for the best ideas for sites to visit?